ReDI-School/intro-java/lesson1/exercise1.md

 3. We need a console where we can run the necessary commands to run our program and see its output.
 4. We need of course the specific commands *javac* and *java* available on our computer.

-Luckily, when using a tool like *repl.it*, all these things are already given to you, the only thing you need is Internet access.
+Luckily, when using a tool like *codeboard.io*, all these things are already given to you, the only thing you need is Internet access.

 ### Steps to go from source code to running a program